Discover more from Weekend Reading

 Two factors that have been lifted up in many analyses have been whether the Republican candidate was an election denier,and whether the district was competitive, usually taken to be rated as such by the Cook Report.
 Throwing all those factors into a quick regression, here’s the result:

-As you can see, every factor has a P-value less than 5 percent other than that the candidate is a denier!
+As you can see, every factor has a P-value less than 5 percent except the one indicating whether the candidate is a denier!
 In other words, being a denier is the only factor on this list that is not statistically significant with 95 percent confidence.
 That would make no sense if the primary dynamic was swing voter judgements, but it makes sense if the primary driver is higher turnout of Biden voters – who would vote against the Republican no matter what position that Republican had taken on the legitimacy of the 2020 election.

 Another way of seeing how the conventional models miss the boat is to look at how well FiveThirtyEight’s final Deluxe model performed in the 150 races.It’s a bit off overall, as is the case for most “final” forecasts.
 But in the states that are not MAGA Statewide Competitive, the Deluxe model is only 4 tenths of one percent off.
 In other words, the pre-2016 factors did a great job forecasting the outcome in those 35 states.
 But in the MAGA Statewide Competitive states, the Deluxe model missed the barn – Democrats’ margin was 0.7 percent, but the model expected Democrats to lose those districts by 4.2 points.